berkeley-dsep-infra/datahub/docs/admins/incidents/2024-core-node-incidents.md

 ### Process/Policy improvements

-1. Work with instructors to identify and immediately troubleshoot users impacted by the white screen issue.
+1. Work with instructors to identify and immediately troubleshoot directly with users impacted by the white screen issue.
 2. Spin up a dev hub and figure out how to use [hubtraf](https://github.com/yuvipanda/hubtraf) to simulate a large number of users doing work.

 ### Documentation improvements